gnss-sdr/geniuss-place/_posts/2019-01-15-monitoring-software-receiver-internal-status.md

 $ mkdir build
 ```

-Run the `tree` command to list the contents of our project folder in a tree-like format.
+We can make use of the `tree` command to list the contents of our project folder in a tree-like format.
 This is how it should look at this stage:

 ```bash
 $ tree